 However, for the purposes of this Tower of Fantasy tier list, we’ll primarily be referring to the weapons you pull by the name of the simulacra that comes with them.
 This tier list also takes into account weapon advancements, which is what happens when you collect a duplicate of an SR or SSR simulacra.
 Some characters require weapon advancements to fully unlock their potential, while others don’t.
 Without further ado, here is our Tower of Fantasy tier list.

 Tower of Fantasy tier list rankings

-Our complete Tower of Fantasy tier list is summarised in the table below, so if you want to know who sits at the top with a quick glance, these are the characters to pick.
+Our complete Tower of Fantasy tier list is summarised in the table below.
 For the finer details, keep scrolling for a breakdown of each character, including their strengths and weaknesses.

 Taking top spot in our Tower of Fantasy tier list, these simulacra represent the current best-in-class in terms of the three loose archetypes that exist in Hotta Studio’s free PC game.

 Frigg (Balmung) employs a hack-and-slash combat style, with a focus on unleashing devastating dodge combos via her Multislash ability.
 The frost domain created by her Fimbulwinter skill lies at the heart of her moveset, and with the right team composition, her weapon skills and advancements may serve to drastically improve the damage-per-second for both herself and her fellow ice simulacra.
 For a more in-depth look at Frigg, check out our best Tower of Fantasy Frigg build.